lunjon/blast/README.md

 iex -S mix    # Start the application in IEx
 ```

+Note that when running `iex -S mix`:
-Starting an IEx session will start the server as well.
+- Starts the server as well
-Using `recompile` inside iex will restart the whole application,
+- Using `recompile` inside iex will recompile and restart the application
-and even changes to static files will recompile the code.
+- The `./examples/basic.ex` is loaded as the blastfile